Work leads in the inbox

 1. Locate the status control on the lead screen (dropdown, buttons, or inline edit per build).

-2. Pick a status that exists in Settings → Operations lead statuses (invalid values are rejected by update_status.php).
+2. Pick a status that exists in Settings → Operations → Submission status labels.

 3. Save or confirm; return to the list and confirm the row shows the new status.

 Note.
-When an HTTPS webhook row has On status change enabled, a successful save can POST JSON to that URL (see Webhooks).
+When an HTTPS webhook row has one or more labels checked under When status changes to, a successful save can POST JSON to that URL (see Webhooks).

 You prove the UI change persisted and optional automations fired.